 Another throwback to the CR-V’s history is that two-wheel drive is the exception rather than the norm.
 Many newer rivals retain an all-wheel drive model just because of the credibility that would be lost if an off-roader was produced with literally no off-road ability.
 By contrast, four-wheel drive remains very much a CR-V staple and is available on all models save those fitted with the entry-level 1.6-litre diesel.

-However, just two engines were available at first, a 2.0-litre four-cylinder petrol and a 2.2-litre diesel that has taken the lion’s share of sales in the UK.
+However, just two engines were available at first, a 2.0-litre four-cylinder petrol and a 1.6-litre diesel engine available with a nine-speed auto' box, replaces the long-in-the-tooth 2.2-litre diesel that has taken the lion’s share of sales in the UK.
 Doubtless Honda could have installed a higher-output engine – in the US the mainstay is a 185bhp 2.4-litre petrol – but in Europe, demand for such a thirsty, tax-inefficient powerplant would be negligible.

 The CR-V sits on a bespoke platform that uses McPherson struts at the front and a multi-link rear end.